elastisys/compliantkubernetes/docs/release-notes/kubespray.md

 #### Changed:

-- **Changed terraform scripts for Openstack to be able to setup additional server groups and override variables per instance**
+- **Improved setup for OpenStack with additional server groups** <br/>
+    This allows anti-affinity to be set between arbitrary nodes, improving scheduling and stability.
 - **Switched from using upstream kubespray repository as submodule to the elastisys fork**

 #### Added: